tooltoroai/site/content/tools/_index.md

 ---
 title: "Tools"
+description: "Tools we actually use.
+Some links may be affiliate."
 ---
-Links to tools we mention (some may be affiliate).